CodeAndCake/AppsFromScratch/sessions/01/README.md

 	}
 	```

-	Then you can set the rules for headings, paragraphs and bold elements.
+	Then you can set more specific rules for headings, paragraphs and bold elements.
+For instance, you could use a different font just for headings, as well as changing many other aspects of your typography:

+* `font-family`
+* `font-size`
+* `font-weight`
+* `font-style`
+* `line-height`
+* `letter-spacing`
+* `word-spacing`
+* `text-align`
+* `text-decoration`
+* `text-transform`
+* `text-indent`

 #### Background images

-You could add a background image to your app.
+You could add images to your app via CSS.
+This is useful if you want to set different images for different screen sizes (eg: one for mobile, a different one for tablets) as well as fine-tuning how your images should display.

 ```css
 body